Monday, January 16, 2012

 Beach Chowder

-[The Kitchen Goddess must have been all worn out from writing at the time of the original posting, in which she forgot to include the potatoes in the directions.
-Its now corrected.
-Sorry about that! –LSH]
+The Kitchen Goddess must have been all worn out from writing at the time of the original posting, in which she forgot to include the potatoes in the directions.
+It’s now corrected.

 I’ve spent the last four days on a “writing retreat” with my best friend, Joy, from high school.
 We lost touch for many years after graduation – we both left Texas, but she went west and I went east.
 But aside from a few minor details (she has one more marriage and three more degrees than I have), we’ve remained strikingly similar in our directions in life; and the fact that we both became writers still astonishes me, as neither of us had such inclinations as teenagers.